ln-komandur/ESP32/i2c_daisy_chain/README.md

 __Note:__ In the above circuit, on GPIO15, an additional external pullup resistor is added inspite of enabling the internal pullup resistor via code

-## Photos of circuit without 4x4 membrane matrix keypad
+## Actual assembly with an LCD1602, a passive 4x4 matrix keypad and a string of 8 LEDs daisy-chained with 3 PCF8574's

-### 1. ESP32 DevKitC-v4 connected to PCF8574 and HW-131 Power Supply Module
+### 1. Complete working circuit with ESP32 DevKitC-v4 connected to PCF8574 and HW-131 Power Supply Module
 ![ESP32 DevKitC-v4 connected to PCF8574 and HW-131 Power Supply Module](20221106_1845-1.jpg)

+__Note:__
+1. Jumpers set for different addresses on 2 PCF8574 modules
+2. The purple wire on the matrix keypad ribbon is a dummy

-### 2. LCD1602 daisy-chained via i2c to PCF8574
+### 2. 3 PCF8574's daisy chained and connected to the i2c bus
 ![LCD1602 daisy-chained via i2c to PCF8574](20221106_1845-2.jpg)

+__Note:__
+1. One PCF8574 is built into the LCD1602 at its back

 ### 3. 8-LEDs on common GND connected to VCC via separate 10k resistors